 Tip: Keep asking yourself, "Does this data help achieve the dashboard's goal?"
 If the answer is no, leave it out.

 Selecting the right KPIs ensures your dashboard delivers actionable insights.
-Start by understanding your audience and their specific needs.
+Start by understanding your audience in Malaysia and their specific needs.
 Executives may focus on strategic KPIs like revenue growth, while managers might prioritize operational metrics such as team performance.
 Analysts often require detailed, analytical KPIs for in-depth evaluations.
 Tailoring KPIs to these roles enhances the relevance of your dashboard.

 Consider the type of dashboard you are designing.
 Strategic dashboards highlight high-level goals, while operational dashboards track daily activities.
 For example, Starbucks successfully integrated customer feedback into their KPI dashboard.
-This approach improved customer satisfaction and demonstrated the value of aligning KPIs with business needs.
+This approach improved customer satisfaction and demonstrated the value of aligning KPIs with business needs in Malaysia.
 For financial leaders, a CFO dashboard provides an essential view of the company's financial health, prioritizing KPIs like cash flow, profitability, and cost management, which are key to making informed decisions on resource allocation and long-term financial strategy.

 Tip: Always ask, "Does this KPI help the user make better decisions?"
 If not, it may not belong on the dashboard.